pramsey/crunchyblog/earthquakes/earthquakes.md

 CREATE EXTENSION http;
 ```

-The `http_get(url)` function returns an `http_response` return, with a return status, content_type, headers and content.
-We could write a wrapper to check the return code, but for this example we will just assume the feed works and look at the content.
+The `http_get(url)` function returns an `http_response`, with a status code, content_type, headers and content.
+We could write a wrapper to check the status code, but for this example we will just assume the feed works and look at the content.

 ```sql
 SELECT jsonb_pretty(content::jsonb)